 Bearing stiffness is dependent on both size parameters and physical properties.
 The size parameters are the bearing length, diameter and wall thickness.
-The physical property to be considered is the Young's Compressive Modulus ( $E_0$ ) of the bearing material, which is equal to compressive stress divided by compressive strain.
+The physical property to be considered is the Compressive Young's Modulus (E_o) of the bearing material, which is equal to compressive stress divided by compressive strain.

-Stiffness = $(L \times D \times E_0)/t$
+Stiffness = $(L \times D \times E{o})/t$

+- where: L = Bearing Length: mm (in.)

+- D = Bearing Diameter: mm (in.)

+- E_o = Compressive Young's Modulus: MPa (psi)

-where: L = Bearing Length: mm (in where.
-L .
-Dearning Lengui. ( t = Wall Thickness (W.T.): mm (in.)
+- t = Wall Thickness (W.T.): mm (in.)